wearetechnative/terraform-aws-module-observability-sender/README.md

 ## How does it work

-This Terraform module implements a serverless observability stack which can optionally create CloudWatch alarms and forwards [EventBridge events](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-events.html) to an SQS queue.
+This Terraform module implements a serverless observability stack which by default creates CloudWatch alarms and forwards all events to an SQS queue.

 ## Usage